ElizaBuff/MechaCar_Statistical_Analysis/README.md

 ![t.test_lot3](MechaCar_Statistical_Analysis/images/t.test_lot3.png)

-**Summarize your interpretation and findings for the t-test results** Assuming the significance level was the common 0.05 percent
+**Summarize your interpretation and findings for the t-test results** Assuming the significance level is 0.05
 * All Lots: the p-value 0.06026 is above the significance level.
 Therefore, we do not have sufficient evidence to reject the null hypothesis, and the two means are statistically similar.
 * Lot 1: the p-value 1 is above the significance level.
 Therefore, we do not have sufficient evidence to reject the null hypothesis, and the two means are statistically similar.
 * Lot 2: the p-value 0.06072 is above the significance level.
 Therefore, we do not have sufficient evidence to reject the null hypothesis, and the two means are statistically similar.
 * Lot 3: the p-value 0.04168 is below the significance level.
 Therefore, we **have sufficient evidence** to reject the null hypothesis, and the two means are statistically dissimilar.

 ## Study Design: MechaCar vs Competition

+Using your knowledge of R, design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

+**What metric or metrics are you going to test?**
+Using a one-sample t-test, is there a statistical difference between the mean of MechaCar's satefy ratings and the mean of leading manufactures' safety ratings?

+**What is the null hypothesis or alternative hypothesis?**
+* Null Hypothesis: significance level was the common 0.05 percent

+* Hypothesis:

+**What statistical test would you use to test the hypothesis?
+And why?**

+**What data is needed to run the statistical test?**